biinilya/sample/README.md

-# Toptal sample project
+# Toptal demo app (Run Keeper)

 <a name="overview"></a>
 ## Overview
-beego has a very cool tools to autogenerate documents for your API
+This RunKeeper API allows you to manage users run data

 ### Version information